 Reflecting themes of native plants and urban farming, the fluorescent UV-sensitive paint of the colorful FloraLume mural will transform at sundown when dancing UV lights create the illusion of movement and change capturing the growth and vibrancy of this diverse neighborhood.
 Family-friendly Hamilton-Lauraville will celebrate the unveiling of FloraLume with a community party featuring the funky DJ Landis Expandis, a performance from Baltimore Dance Crews Project, entertainment from Baltimore Hoop Love, and several children’s activities.
 Local businesses will delight with neighborhood favorite foods, illuminated accessories, and handmade crafts.

-From March 27-April 7, you may also enjoy Harford Road Aglow in honor of Light City with special offers from local businesses who will be hosting artist pop-ups and lighting up their storefronts culminating in a special First Friday event on April 7th.
+From March 25-April 7, you may also enjoy Harford Road Aglow in honor of Light City with special offers from local businesses who will be hosting artist pop-ups and lighting up their storefronts culminating in a special First Friday event on April 7th.
+Visit harfordrdaglow.org for a full schedule of neighborhood-sponsored artist popups, events and special offers.

 Blueprints and Bioluminescence Workshop